tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Certificate

-When this message will be sent:

-> The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except PSK).
+The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except PSK).
+This message conveys the endpoint's certificate chain to the peer.

-> The client MUST send a Certificate message if and only if server has requested client authentication via a CertificateRequest message ({{certificate-request}}).
+The client MUST send a Certificate message if and only if the server has requested client authentication via a CertificateRequest message ({{certificate-request}}).
 If the server requests client authentication but no suitable certificate is available, the client MUST send a Certificate message containing no certificates (i.e., with the "certificate_list" field having length 0).

-Meaning of this message:

-> This message conveys the endpoint's certificate chain to the peer.

 Structure of this message: